-The General Education Core at the University of Cincinnati recognizes information literacy as "an essential skill that supports each of the baccalaureate competencies and must permeate every component of the General Education Core."
+The General Education Program at the University of Cincinnati recognizes information literacy as "an essential skill that supports each of the baccalaureate competencies and must permeate every component of the General Education Core."

 The Association of College and Research Libraries (ACRL) defines information literacy as a set of abilities requiring individuals to "recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information" and emphasizes that "Information literacy forms the basis for lifelong learning."

 Effective information literacy education requires collaboration of faculty and librarians and should be integrated into courses at all levels to provide reinforcement of skills.